How Do Pensions And Life Insurance Work Together?

 Life insurance can be a hard sell for some people.
 After all, it’s a benefit you don’t see.

-But suppose you have a spouse, domestic partner, or another family member.
-In that case, you want to see protected and cared for after your passing—or if you want to build up generational wealth but don’t have something more tangible, like a business you own, to pass down to them—then you can benefit from life insurance.
+Or if you’re going to build up generational wealth but don’t have something more tangible, like a business you own, to pass down to them, then you can benefit from life insurance.

 Life Insurance Beneficial with Pension